aurelia/binding/doc/article/en-US/binding-observables.md

 ---
-name: "Binding: Observable Properties"
+name: "Binding: Observables"
-description: Data-binding observable properties with Aurelia.
+description: Using observables with Aurelia.
-author: Fabio Luz
+authors: Fabio Luz, Jonathan Eckman
 ---

-## Introduction
+## Observable Properties

 Have you ever needed to perform an action when a property is changed?
 If you have, that's a great use of property observation.